-Another way of dealing with that and probably the most efficient one is to maintain a replica of the main database and execute collection jobs only on that database.
+Another way of dealing with that and probably the most efficient one is to maintain a replica of the main database and executing maintaining collection jobs only on that database.
 In this way, even if something goes wrong, the only database affected will be the replica.
 The problem with this approach is that it adds complexity to the infrastructure and its management.

 There’s another method for collecting data from databases which is becoming more and more popular.
 This method is based on the concept of Change Data Capture (CDC).
 The way it works is by having your data collection application attaching to the replication log of your database.